 May the night sky never cease to inspire us.

 As a kid, I wanted nothing more than the chance to meet my beloved planets if I could.
 And even after all these years, I still wonder what the ancients must have seen when they looked up at the night sky.
 It is this night sky that humans all over the world have gazed at regardless of where they’re born and which culture(s?) they grew up in.

-As for me, I grew up in an international trading family.
+I grew up in an international trading family.
 My parents and grandparents were all born and raised in different countries and speak different languages.
 Between them, we have: India, Japan, Uganda, the UK and of course, Singapore.
-If my family name didn’t already give it away – I was born and raised in Singapore.
+I was born and raised in Singapore: the little red dot.
 My passport is that beautiful shade of burnt orange and my comfort food of choice is Hainanese Chicken Rice.